-How Can Software Publishers Deal With Expired Code Signing Certificate Issues?
+How to Avoid Expired Code Signing Certificate Issues

 Code Signing certificates have expiry dates.
 Just like how an SSL certificate protects your website only for a specific period of time, Code Signing certificates are also bound to do the same.
 While an expiring certificate can question the credibility of all the signed software programs, the good news is that your digital certificate’s expiry does not impact users if you have timestamped your software.

 Before exploring the need for timestamping with digital signatures, let us understand why a code signing certificate expires or how to avoid expired code signing.

 Code Signing Basics